smoofra/git-pq/README.md

 * It creates a new branch called `pq-Python`, which is the result of applying `patches/*.patch` to the tag `python-3.8.2`
 * It creates a new worktree rooted at `./Python`, (inside the current worktree!) with branch `pq-Python`

-To edit the patchquee, you simple cd into `./Python` and add or remove commits to the `pq-Python` branch using ordinary git commands.
+To edit the patchquee, you simply cd into `./Python` and add or remove commits to the `pq-Python` branch using ordinary git commands.

 Then, when you are satisfied with the branch, use `git pq refresh` to update the patch files, and commit both